umbraco/UmbracoDocs/Reference/Config/ExamineSettings/index.md

 			This shows the PDF specific configuration and the default values applied when they are not specified.

-			*   extensions = comma seperated list of file extensions that our PDFs have the default is just .pdf
+			*   extensions = comma separated list of file extensions that our PDFs have the default is just .pdf
 			*   umbracoFileProperty = the property of the media type that contains files -->